RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 C.	Privacy
 D.	Processing	integrity

-### Question # 10 - What	will	determine	the	responsibilities	for	both	the	cloud	provider	and the	cloud	customer	in	the	event	of	litigation	impacting	a	system	or service?
+### [important] Question # 10 - What	will	determine	the	responsibilities	for	both	the	cloud	provider	and the	cloud	customer	in	the	event	of	litigation	impacting	a	system	or service?
 A.	Contract
 B.	SLA
 C.	Regulation